enku/gbp-notifications/README.md

 that recipient will be notified via email.

-The last lines are settings for the email notification method. gbp-notifications has support for multiple notification methods but currenly only email is implemented.
+The last lines are settings for the email notification method. gbp-notifications has support for multiple notification methods but currently only email is implemented.

 # ToDo